RSM-56 Bulava

 Designed by Moscow Institute of Thermal Technology, development of the missile was launched in the late 1990s as a replacement for the R-39 Rif solid-fuel SLBM.
 The Project 955/955A Borei-class submarines carry 16 missiles per vessel.
-Development and deployment of the Bulava missile within the Russian Navy is not affected by the enforcement of the new START treaty.

 A source in the Russian defense industry told TASS on June 29, 2018, that the D-30 missile system with the R-30 Bulava intercontinental ballistic missile had been accepted for service in the Russian Navy after its successful four-missile salvo launch tests in 2018.